 Packing Essentials for Weather Variability

 When packing for this destination, versatility is your best friend.
 Include lightweight layers, a rain jacket, and comfortable shoes for exploring.
-The rainy season, which spans from May to August, often requires light rain gear9.
+The rainy season, which spans from May to August, often requires light rain gear.

 - Light layers: Perfect for changing temperatures.